OpenEvalProject/evals/manuscripts/elife-88143/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/01an7q238 University of California, Berkeley Berkeley United States
+1. University of California, Berkeley Berkeley United States ([ROR:01an7q238](https://ror.org/01an7q238))

 † Corresponding author

 ## Abstract

 Consumption of food and water is tightly regulated by the nervous system to maintain internal nutrient homeostasis.
 Although generally considered independently, interactions between hunger and thirst drives are important to coordinate competing needs.
-In Drosophila , four neurons called the interoceptive subesophageal zone neurons (ISNs) respond to intrinsic hunger and thirst signals to oppositely regulate sucrose and water ingestion.
+In Drosophila, four neurons called the interoceptive subesophageal zone neurons (ISNs) respond to intrinsic hunger and thirst signals to oppositely regulate sucrose and water ingestion.
 Here, we investigate the neural circuit downstream of the ISNs to examine how ingestion is regulated based on internal needs.
 Utilizing the recently available fly brain connectome, we find that the ISNs synapse with a novel cell-type bilateral T-shaped neuron (BiT) that projects to neuroendocrine centers.
 In vivo neural manipulations revealed that BiT oppositely regulates sugar and water ingestion.
 Neuroendocrine cells downstream of ISNs include several peptide-releasing and peptide-sensing neurons, including insulin producing cells (IPCs), crustacean cardioactive peptide (CCAP) neurons, and CCHamide-2 receptor isoform RA (CCHa2R-RA) neurons.
 These neurons contribute differentially to ingestion of sugar and water, with IPCs and CCAP neurons oppositely regulating sugar and water ingestion, and CCHa2R-RA neurons modulating only water ingestion.
 Thus, the decision to consume sugar or water occurs via regulation of a broad peptidergic network that integrates internal signals of nutritional state to generate nutrient-specific ingestion.

 ## Introduction